influxdata/influxdb-client-js/influxdb-client-apis.liststacksrequest.orgid.md

 ## ListStacksRequest.orgID property

-The organization ID of the stacks
+The ID of the organization that owns the stacks.
+Only returns stacks owned by this organization.

+\#\#\#\# InfluxDB Cloud

+- Doesn't require this parameter; InfluxDB only returns resources allowed by the API token.

 <b>Signature:</b>